andrewheiss/why-donors-donate/survey/experiment.md

 ## Conjoint explanation

 *Q3.1*: In the following set of questions, we will ask you to select organizations you would donate to.
 The following terms will be important.
 Please read through this list carefully.

 **Organizations:**

-- *Amnesty International*: A London-based non-governmental organization focused on human rights.
+- *Amnesty International*: A London-based non-governmental organization known for its focus on human rights.
-- *Greenpeace*: An independent, nonprofit, global campaigning organization that uses non-violent, creative confrontation to expose global environmental problems and their causes.
+- *Greenpeace*: An independent, nonprofit, global campaigning organization known for using non-violent, creative confrontation to expose global environmental problems and their causes.
-- *Oxfam*: An international group that provides help to poor countries and disaster areas.
-Their purpose is to help create lasting solutions to the injustice of poverty.
+- *Oxfam*: An international group known for providing help to poor countries and disaster areas, with a focus on helping create lasting solutions to the injustice of poverty.
-- *Red Cross*: An international organization that cares for the wounded, sick, and homeless in wartime and following natural disasters.
+- *Red Cross*: An international organization known for caring for the wounded, sick, and homeless in wartime and following natural disasters.

 **Issue areas:**

-- *Emergency Response*: Respond to situations that pose an immediate risk to health, life, property, or the environment.
+- *Emergency response*: Respond to situations that pose an immediate risk to health, life, property, or the environment.
 - *Environment*: Protecting the natural world and the impact of human activity on its condition.
-- *Human Rights*: Protect the inalienable fundamental rights to which a person is inherently entitled simply because he or she is a human being.
+- *Human rights*: Protect the inalienable fundamental rights to which a person is inherently entitled simply because he or she is a human being.
-- *Refugee Relief*: Provide relief for those who have been forced to flee his or her country because of persecution, war or violence.
+- *Refugee relief*: Provide relief for those who have been forced to flee his or her country because of persecution, war or violence.

 **Organizational practices:**